Selous Impala Camp

 Great location within the park for excellent game viewing

 Best time to Visit

 Average time to visit

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, typically considered the best months for game-viewing as the wildlife is more concentrated around water sources and the grass is grazed and trampled down.
 Selous and southern Tanzania is typically hot and humid from December to May, without a dry period to break up the rains, so travel is not recommended during the British winter months.

-Call us on to start planning your holiday to Selous Impala Camp or take a look at our itineraries to Selous and southern Tanzania
+Call us on to start planning your holiday to Selous Impala Camp or take a look at our itineraries to Tanzania

 Selous Impala Camp is a traditional tented safari camp with just seven guest tents set on raised stilts on the banks of the mighty Rufiiji River in the Selous Game Reserve.
 The camp is superbly located for some of the best game viewing in the Reserve.